8gears/mcp-go-debugger/README.md

 - `attach` - Attach to a running Go process
 - `debug` - Debug a Go source file directly
 - `debug_test` - Debug a specific Go test function
-- `set_breakpoint` - Set a breakpoint at a specific file and line
+- `set_breakpoint` - Set a breakpoint at a specific file and line with optional condition
 - `list_breakpoints` - List all current breakpoints
 - `remove_breakpoint` - Remove a breakpoint
 - `continue` - Continue execution until next breakpoint or program end